KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 Flight attendants make it look easy.
 Tour participants volunteered to give the safety demonstration a try!

 ![](southwest-headquarters-tour-2026/evacuation-slide.jpg)
+Plane evacuation slide

 🔝 <sub>[**back to top**](#table-of-contents)</sub>

 ### Flight Simulators

 ![](southwest-headquarters-tour-2026/pilot-mask-training.jpg)
+Have you ever seen a Southwest pilot with a beard?
 Southwest pilots must be able to put an oxygen mask on with one hand in eight seconds while their other hand is on the controls.
-Southwest pilots can have a moustache, but not a full beard, in order to be able to create the necessary seal.
+They can have a moustache, but not a full beard, in order to be able to create the necessary seal.

 ![](southwest-headquarters-tour-2026/p28-simulator.jpg)